Jsparrow/jsparrow.github.io/docs/rules/use-switch-expression.md

     This rule replaces the traditional switch-case statements with switch-case expressions.
     Thus, avoiding the fall-through semantics of control flow and at the same time, removing some boilerplate code.

-tags: ["Java 14", "Old Language Constructs", "Readability"]
+tags: ["Java 14", "Old Language Constructs", "Readability", "Marker"]
 ---

 # Use Switch Expression